 If OData V4 is not mandatory for your business scenario

-- Use OData V2 and go for an implementation based on the new ABAP programming model
+- Use OData V2 and go for an implementation based on the new ABAP RESTful Application Programming Model if you are on SAP S/4HANA 1909 or 2020

 If you must use OData V4 now